Vanessa-Mae: Composition

 Vanessa-Mae has occasionally recorded her own compositions.
 Her 1997 album China Girl: The Classical Album 2 included two pieces in which she shared a writing credit: Violin Fantasy on Puccini's 'Turandot' and Reunification Overture, marking the reunification of China and Hong Kong.

-In 2017, ClassicFM compiled a list of the 300 best selling classical albums in the 25 years it has been running.
+In 2017, Classic FM compiled a list of the 300 best selling classical albums in the 25 years it has been running.
 Vanessa-Mae entered three times.
 The Classical Album 1 reached 244, Storm reached 135 and her debut mainstream album The Violin Player is the 76th best selling.
 The site claims that her total album sales make "her the biggest-selling solo violinist in the chart".

 Skiing career

 Vanessa-Mae stated that she "started skiing around the same time as I began playing the piano, at around four, before moving to the violin at five", and that it had been her "dream to be a ski bum since I was 14."
 In 2009 Vanessa-Mae took up residence in the Swiss alpine resort of Zermatt.
 In August 2010, she told The Telegraph, "I am British, but realistically there is no way I could represent my own country, but because my natural father is Thai, they have accepted me."
 She registered as a Thai alpine skier.